nais/doc/gcp/getting-started.md

 We ask that anyone experimenting with GCP at this stage exhibit extraordinary amounts of patience and goodwill.
 {% endhint %}

+## Limitations

+We are working on expanding the set of features that we support in our GCP clusters.

+If you have a application that you wish to migrate/deploy to our GCP clusters, please check if you require any of the items in the list below.
+If you do, please get in touch (#nais) as we might be able to help you anyway.

+Currently known limitations includes (but not limited to):
+- postgres
+- object storage (known as s3 on-prem, will use Google Cloud Storage in GCP)
+- vault
+- access to FSS-zone unless:
+  - going through API-GW
+  - FSS application properly implements use of tokens

 ## Access
 On GCP the primary unit of access is a *team*, whose origin is a group in Azure AD.
 Each team is given its own namespace.
 The team will have unrestricted access to all Kubernetes assets in that namespace.